MISSION-LC

 Maintenance & Cleaning

-Connector maintenance and cleaning is covered above.
+Connector maintenance and cleaning is covered below.
 The cable itself doesn’t show dust or fingerprint and shouldn’t require cleaning.
 Still, spills and pets happen, Mission-LC Mk.III can be cleaned with any common household cleaner.

 Termination and Connections for Mission-LC Mk.III